 So many magazines, TV programmes and newspapers tell us that physical activity is vital for our health and wellbeing.
 The problem is that disease, disability and dementia can make it difficult to exercise.
 However, you can live an active life without jogging or going to the gym.

-Why is exercise important?Regular exercise can protect against obesity and chronic conditions such as high blood pressure, heart disease and type 2 diabetes.
+Why is exercise for the elderly important?Regular exercise can protect against obesity and chronic conditions such as high blood pressure, heart disease and type 2 diabetes.
 Research shows that activity can also protect us against stress, anxiety and depression so that you feel better physically and emotionally.
 What's good for the body is also good for the mind.

 That's not the extent of the brain health benefits of getting active.
 Exercise may also help prevent dementia.
 Experts from Cambridge University have found that just an hour of exercise a week may cut the risk of developing Alzheimer’s disease by nearly half.
 Physical activity can also benefit people with dementia, improving their mood, their mobility and their daily routines.